StuyPulse/research-proof-of-concepts-2019/README.md

 	- Justin, Jason, Max
 	- **Goals:**
 	1. Compress on the robot

+### HUI MIN's
+- Line Sensors (Cynthia, Jin)
+	- Sandy, Shirley
+	- **Goals:**
+	1. Detect Lines (White on Grey Carpet)
+	2. Figure out optimal line sensor placement along with alignment logic
+	3. Optimize the line sensor code to get the robot moving at a fast speed and still stop at a line while sensing it.
+- Running Autons During/After the Sandstorm (Helena)
+	- Joshua, Rayat, Miguel
+	- **Goals:**
+	1. Running autons for 15 sec with 2019 code
+	2. Running autons > 15 sec
+- Teleop Integration into Auton (Helena)
+	- Joshua, Rayat, Miguel
+	- **Goals:**
+	1. Run Autonomated commands in teleop with push of a button
+	2. Operate in sandstorm period
 - Motion Profiling with PathWeaver (Tahsin, Kevin)
 	- Some of PID tuning group later
 	- **Goals:**